Bringing Everything Together

 C'era una volta un ragazzo che si chiamava Marco.

-โ†’ Once upon a time there was a boy named Marco.
+โ†’ Once upon a time there was a boy called Marco.

 Marco abitava in una piccola casa vicino al mare.